| | | | | | |

 How many pairs of socks and what kind to pack?

-Because I had so much trouble with blisters in between my toes, I will also try toe sock liners when I walk the Camino again along with Injini toe socks.
-(Here are the socks from Amazon).
+Because I had so much trouble with blisters in between my toes, I may also bring toe socks with me in case I need to relieve my toes from blisters.

 What’s that you have in your pocket?